meshery/meshery/docs/installation/index.md

 ```
 Upon starting Meshery successfully, instructions to access Meshery will be printed on the sceen.

-### Platform: Docker
+### Platform: Docker <a name="docker"></a>
-Following these installation steps to use Docker and Docker Compose to run Meshery.
+Follow these installation steps to use Docker and Docker Compose to run Meshery.
 Users often choose this installation approach in order to run Meshery on their local machine.
-This installation approach outlines quick install leveraging `docker` and `docker-compose` on your local machine.
-For installing `docker` please follow these instructions [Getting Started with Docker](https://docs.docker.com/get-started/) and for `docker-compose` follow the instructions [here](https://docs.docker.com/compose/install/).
+If you need to install `docker`, see [Getting Started with Docker](https://docs.docker.com/get-started/) and if you need to install `docker-compose`, see [Installing Docker Compose](https://docs.docker.com/compose/install/).

 Meshery repository includes a `docker-compose.yaml` file.
 We can use `docker-compose` to spin up all the Meshery services by running:
 ```